ferrarimarco/home-lab/README.md

 1. Change your working directory to the root of this repo.
 1. Change your working directory: `cd provisioning/terraform/environments/prod`
+1. Populate the Terraform variables files (see below for an example).
 1. Generate the Terraform backend configuration: `../../generate-tf-backend.sh`
 1. Init the Terraform state: `terraform init`
 1. Import the resources that the backend configuration script created: